pangloss/genera/README.md

 If the arity is 1, the `make-simple-dispatch-store` is used by default.
 With a higher arity, `make-trie-dispatch-store` is used instead.

+The simple dispatch store performs a simple linear search in the order that the handlers were added.
-The simple dispatch store trie walk, minimizing the number of dispatch functions that need to be called.
+The trie dispatch store walks a prefix tree, minimizing the number of dispatch functions that need to be called.
+Because it is pluggable, additional strategies may be added with modest effort.
+For instance, it would add flexibility if the order that dispatch functions are called in could be modified or controlled in some way.

 ## Bonus feature!
 Extended trampoline